 As irrational as this sounds now, at the time it felt like a risk worth taking.
 But regardless of my careless optimism, doubt began to creep into my mind on the flight and I was questioning whether I should just return straight home and beg my family and boss for forgiveness.

 Nevertheless, upon arrival, those thoughts fled along with my nerves.
 As I walked out of the airport, it was as if was walking into the real world for the first time, and also into a real me.

 No longer did I feel trapped by the circumstances of my dead-end town; it was a playground of opportunity and the black & white life I had been living now began to appear in color.
 I sat on that bus from the airport to the city center starring out into the beauty of the city, and it starred right back, reassuring me that I made the right decision.
 I spent the first morning ironing my suit on the floor of the cheapest hostel I could find.
-My roommates were Greek and understandably looked at me liked I was a halfwit, especially after I told them what my intentions were.
+My roommates were Greek and understandably looked at me like I was a halfwit, especially after I told them what my intentions were.

 Undeterred, I put on my suit and walked to Monastiraki metro with the naïve hope of walking into the company and asking for an interview.
 Bizarrely, as I arrive at the station I get a call from a recruitment agent called Nicholas who works for Teleperformance.
 This was a guy who I had been in contact with for almost six months and after I sent him an email explaining my situation he offered me an interview for the next day.

 The next day, I attend an interview with a recruiter for the company, which in retrospect was no more than a relatively straightforward conversation.
 She asked me to take some online tests that night and then attend an interview the following day with a department manager.
-I was made aware that I’d also be tested in the interview the next day so I spent most of the night researching Dropbox (the department I was interviewing for).
+I was made aware that I’d also be tested in the interview the next day so I spent most of the night researching Teleperformance (the department I was interviewing for).

 From the very moment I woke up that morning, I felt nothing but determination wrestling with fear.